pantheon-systems/documentation/source/content/guides/wordpress-configurations/08-installing-updating-from-third-party-sources.md

 ![Git Updater API Add-Ons](../../../images/wordpress-configurations/08-git-updater-api-addons.png)

-## Using plugins and themes with their own self-hosted update mechanism
+## Using WP-CLI to install plugins and themes with their own self-hosted update mechanism

 Some plugins and themes have their own self-hosted update mechanism that allows them to receive updates from a third-party source.
 Usually, you can find a download link from the relevant plugin or theme author and upload the zip file to your WordPress site or unzip locally and add to your Pantheon site using SFTP or Git.